Which is the best Sleep stage to wake-up in?

 Waking up from your sleep session can be easy depending on your current sleep stage.

 During Deep Sleep, your brain ignores all distractions such as light and noises which may disrupt your sleep.
 If you were to wake up during this phase, you would wake up feeling both tired and lethargic.

-It is slightly easier to wake up during Rapid Eye Movement (or paradoxical) sleep (In 90% of cases of waking up in this stage result in being able to remember your dream).
+As such, it is slightly easier to wake up during Rapid Eye Movement (REM or paradoxical) Sleep.
+In 90% of cases, waking up in this stage result in being able to remember parts of your dream.

-For example, if you set it to 7:30am, it will detect the best moment to wake you up (during a light sleep stage) depending on the wake window (X minutes before 7:30am) that you chose in your app.
-If you remain in a deep sleep state until 7:30am, your Smart Alarm will act like a normal alarm and will wake you up at 7:30am.
+For example, let's say you set up your alarm to 7:30 am: the headband will detect the best moment to wake you up depending on the Wake-up window that you selected in your app (5, 15 or 30 minutes before 7:30 am).
+However, if you remain in a Deep Sleep phase until 7:30 am, your Smart Alarm will act as normal and wake you up at 7:30 am.

 The Smart Alarm will be triggered in the following situations:

-- You are in the light sleep phase and are about to change your sleep phase (deep or paradoxical).
+• You are in Light sleep phase and are about to change sleep phase (deep or paradoxical).

-To interrupt the alarm, press the button.
-The alarm will be automatically postponed by 10 minutes, unless if the headband detects that you fall back asleep (in that case, it will ring sooner).
+Please note that the Smart Alarm does not have a snooze feature, however, you can interrupt the Alarm.
+To interrupt the alarm, press the power button once, the alarm will then be automatically postponed for 10 minutes, unless the headband detects that you have fallen back asleep, in which case it will ring sooner.

-- Your Smart Alarm will not ring if you take off your Dreem Band before the set time or if your recordings has stopped during the night.
+• Your Smart Alarm will not ring if the headband is not on your head or if your headband stopped recording.